day8/re-frame-async-flow-fx/README.md

   - `:events` either a single keyword, or a seq of keywords, presumably event ids
   - `:dispatch` can be a single vector representing one event to dispatch, or a list of vectors representing multiple events to `dispatch`
-     The special value `:halt` can be supplied in place of an event vector, and it means to teardown the flow.
+     The special value `:halt-flow` can be supplied in place of an event vector, and it means to teardown the flow.